Daniel Roberdeau: Congressional service

 Roberdeau was first elected to the Continental Congress in February 1777 and served there until 1779.
 Later that year, when the Continental Army entered winter quarters at Valley Forge, he worked with General George Washington to set up a militia support network known as the Flying Camp and served as its commander.

 In April 1778, Roberdeau took a short leave from Congress.
 He had noted the shortage of powder and shot in the army and used the time off to establish a lead mine in what was then a part of Bedford County, now a part of Blair County.
 To protect the mine and camp from Indian attacks, he built a palisade, Fort Roberdeau, at his own expense.
 Historically, Roberdeau's fort was known as the "Lead Mine Fort".
 It has been reconstructed near its original site in Sinking Valley, near present-day Altoona, Pennsylvania.

-After the war, he moved to Alexandria, Virginia, and eventually settled in Winchester, where he died in 1795.
-He is buried in the Mt.
-Hebron Cemetery there.
+After the war, Roberdeau moved to Alexandria, Virginia, and eventually settled in Winchester, where he died on January 5, 1795.
+He is buried in the Mount Hebron Cemetery there.
 His son, Isaac Roberdeau, became a civil engineer and U.S. Army officer, who helped Pierre L'Enfant lay out the plan for Washington, D.C.
+His great-grandson was Louisiana politician and military officer Chatham Roberdeau Wheat.